CMccormick0003/Data_Science_Salary_Trends/README.md

 # Team members:
 Calogera McCormick, Aaron Lilleoien, Minta Burke, Sana Ayubzai, Tawn Scotton

-# Refinement of the dataset
+# Dataset description
-We inspected the csv.
+original csv: ds_salaries.csv
-CSV includes 11 columns
+CSV includes 11 columns and ***37XX?? rows.
 - work_year: The year the salary was paid.
 - experience_level: The experience level in the job during the year
 - employment_type: The type of employment for the role